Myths about Mammograms

 Don’t Believe the Myths

 If you find a lump, have breast pain or nipple discharge, you should talk with your doctor first.
 If you don’t have a doctor, Grady can help.
-If you need a primary care physician, call us at (404) 616-1000.
+If you need a primary care physician, book your appointment online at gradyhealth.org, use MyChart, or call (404) 616-1000.
 We’ll arrange an appointment at a Primary Care Center near you.
 Doctors there can treat most conditions and provide access to Grady’s unparalleled medical specialty expertise.